-During the WA Gold Rushes around the early 1900s, people had the money to make things look good!
-Not far up Cliff Street, find a building with the name 'Samson' on it.
+Not far up Cliff Street, find a building with the name 'Samson' on a metal plaque.

-Lionel Samson and his brother William arrived in Fremantle with the first European settlers.
+Lionel Samson and his brother William arrived in Fremantle in 1829.
 They began a business trading beer, wine and spirits with England.

-Find a date on the building that shows the year this business began.
+Find a date on the plaque that shows the year this business began.